 Description Physical V4X SFP+ port (OUT connector) on the EVS server from which the output streams are sent.
-The codec module (1 to 4) of the SFP+ port is automatically assigned based on the required cabling for the running configuration.
+The codec module (1 to 6) of the SFP+ port is automatically assigned based on the required cabling for the running configuration.
 It cannot be changed.
 The letter (C or D) of the SFP+ port from which the EVS server sends the output streams si automatically assigned.
-Maximum two streams can be processed per physical port.
+In 1080p, the outgoing streams cannot exceed three streams (clean outputs and monitoring outputs) per SFP+ interface.
 Values X-C (default for even channels) X-D (default for odd channels) where X is the number of coded module

 5.3.6.
-LivelP Settings for Audio Streams
+LiveIP Settings for Audio Streams